offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 A peptide is a miniature protein consisting of a chain of amino acids anywhere between 2 to 100 amino acids in length.
 Peptides are created through two mechanisms:

  1. ribosomal peptides: DNA gets transcribed to mRNA (transcription), which in turn gets translated by the ribosome into a peptide (translation).
- 2. non-ribosomal peptides: proteins called NRP synthase construct peptides.
+ 2. non-ribosomal peptides: proteins called NRP synthetase construct peptides.

 For ribosomal peptides, each amino acid is encoded as a DNA sequence of length 3.
 This 3 length DNA sequence is referred to as a codon.
 By knowing which codons map to which amino acids, the ...